MATH

 This week we shifted our focus back to England for history.

-We also read about Henry's children in SOTW 2 and Thomas Cranmer in Courage and Conviction.
-Besides mapwork, we completed a family tree for Henry VII and Henry VIII.
+We also read about Henry's children in SOTW 2 and Thomas Cranmer in Courage and Conviction

 For hands on, we chose a couple of the Renaissance cures from the SOTW activity guide.
 The no bake treats in the background are supposed to look like cow manure poultice, which was used to draw out poison from inflamed limbs.
 We skipped applying it to our arms and just enjoyed eating them instead.